danielsore/meta-example/README.md

 # Notes

-- Since there isn't an option to append a configuration file in yocto, this layer should be added before **meta-toradex-nxp** in the **bblayers.conf** file in order to use the new machine configuration file.
+- Since there isn't an option to append a configuration file on yocto, this layer should be added before **meta-toradex-nxp** in the **bblayers.conf** file in order to use the new machine configuration file.

 - The **defconfig** can be created running *make savedefconfig* after doing changes on the kernel repository using the *make menuconfig*.